enspirit/makefile-for-monorepos/README.md

 * `make {component}.logs`: tails the logs of the component
 * `make {component}.bash`: gets a bash on the component

-You might wonder why we have both `make {component}.up` and `make {component}.on`.
-The reason is that they behave differently: the former will first rebuild the image when needed (if files or dependencies have changed) while the latter is just an alias for `docker-compose up -d component`.
+`make {component}.up` and `make {component}.on` behave slightly differently: the former will first rebuild the image when needed (if files or dependencies have changed) while the latter simply starts the component using the last known image.

-> Ok, and the difference between `make {component}.down` and `make {component}.off`?

-They behave exactly the same way and alias `docker-compose stop component`.
+`make {component}.down` and `make {component}.off` behave exactly the same way, they stop the component.
 It is just for  consistency: if we can start things with both `up` and `on` one would expect to have both `down` and `off`.

-### Per-component standard rules
+### Per-component test rules

 * `make {component}.tests`: Runs all tests for the component (equivalent to `{component}.tests.unit` then `{component}.tests.integration`)
 * `make {component}.tests.unit`: Runs all the component's unit tests